Managed Care Plans (MCP)

 Health Maintenance Organizations (HMO)

 An HMO is a Managed Care Plan that provides its members with comprehensive medical care services on a prepaid basis.
 HMOs require that you choose a Primary Care Physician (PCP) and provider location from those participating in the HMO provider network.
 The PCP manages your health care treatment by requiring referrals for specialized services.
 All HMOs have a uniform basic benefit plan; however, some may offer additional benefits or may not include coverage for certain providers, such as chiropractors.
 Consult the specific HMO for details.
 All HMOs have unlimited policy maximums.
-See the FY2014 Managed Care Plan map (July 1, 2013 through June 30, 2014)for the available plans in your area.
+See the FY15 State Health Care Plan map (July 1, 2014 through June 30, 2015) for the available plans in your area.

 Points to consider in making this choice: